Asymptotic Preserving and Accurate scheme for Multiscale Poisson-Nernst-Planck (MPNP) system: Numerical results in two dimensions

 As it appears from Fig.~\ref{fig:conservation} (panel (a)), conservation error scales with the order of the scheme upon grid refinement.
 Moreover, the error does not vary significantly with respect to the parameters $\varepsilon$ and $M$.

 In Fig.~\ref{fig:accuracy_2D}, we show the space and time accuracy of the numerical solutions, at final time $t = 0.3125$, for $\varepsilon = 10^{-7}$ and $\varepsilon = 10^{-10}$.
 In the absence of an exact solution, we apply the Richardson extrapolation technique (see, e.g., \cite{richardson1911ix}) to estimate the order of the method, and choose $\Delta t = h$.
 Moreover, to further investigate the accuracy order of the time discretization and to show that the numerical scheme maintains the same order for $\varepsilon \to 0$, in Fig.~\ref{fig:error_time} we show the $L^2$-norm of the error as a function of $\Delta t$ (and fixed $h = 10^{-2}$), at final time $t = 0.1$ and for different values of $\varepsilon$.
-The results confirm that the scheme maintains second-order accuracy with respect to $\varepsilon$, since the observed convergence rate remains consistent in all the values tested, including $\varepsilon = 0$.
-Although the value of the error for $\varepsilon = 10^{-11}$ is a few orders of magnitude higher, this confirms that the scheme is asymptotic preserving, since it retains its second-order accuracy even in the singular limit $\varepsilon \to 0$, where quasi-neutrality occurs.
+The results confirm that the scheme maintains second-order accuracy with respect to $\varepsilon$, since the observed convergence rate remains consistent in all the values tested, including $\varepsilon = 0$. {This shows an improvement respect to the results obtained in one dimension in Figs.~\ref{fig:accuracy_1D}-\ref{fig:accuracy_1D_MPNP}, panels (c), where a degradation in the accuracy order is showed before the introduction of the new system for the variables $\mathcal C$ and $\mathcal Q$ in Section~\ref{sec:QNL}.} Although the value of the error for $\varepsilon = 10^{-11}$ is a few orders of magnitude higher, this confirms that the scheme is asymptotic preserving, since it retains its second-order accuracy even in the singular limit $\varepsilon \to 0$, where quasi-neutrality occurs.
 We believe that the increase in the absolute error for very small values of $\varepsilon$ is due to the conditioning number of the linear system that we solve, which becomes increasingly ill-conditioned as $\varepsilon$ decreases.

-In Fig.~\ref{fig:profile_time_concentration}, we show the profiles of the ion concentrations $c_+$ (solid lines) and $c_-$ (dashed lines) at $x=0.5$, for different times and values of $\varepsilon$.
+In Fig.~\ref{fig:profile_time_concentration}, we show the profiles of the ion concentrations $c_+$ (solid lines) and $c_-$ (dashed lines) {in $y$-direction and for a fixed $x=0.5$}, for different times and values of $\varepsilon$ {($\in \{ 10^{-8},10^{-9},10^{-10},10^{-11}\}$ and initial volume $v_0 = 10^{-6}$ in panels (a)-(d) and $\varepsilon = 10^{-16}$ and $v_0 = 10^{-11}$ in panel (e))}.
 We observe that the two concentrations align together when $\varepsilon\to 0$, in agreement with the Quasi-Neutral limit.
 We remark this aspect in Fig.~\ref{fig:difference_eps_concentration}, where we show the absolute value of the difference between the numerical density of ions (normalized respect to the initial volume $v_0$), i.e.

 for different values of $\varepsilon$.
 Finally, in Fig.~\ref{fig:bubble}, we display the anion concentration $c_-$ at different times.
 In the same plots, we highlight in red the values of the concentration at the boundary of the bubble $\Gamma_{\mathcal{B},h}$.